 However, he grew up training at it from an early age in the Philippines until murder and crime incidents in his community in California, pressed him to improve on his skills and acquire more knowledge.
 Mabalon noted that Giron was prompted to revive his interest in escrima as a form of self-defense when eight student nurses, two of them Filipina, were brutally raped, beaten, tortured, and murdered in Chicago in 1966.
 In September 1968, Giron opened his own escrima school in Tracy, south of Stockton, to teach his largo mano system.
 (Literally "long hand" in Spanish, largo mano is a "long-range fighting technique that uses a 30-inch stick or blade to keep an opponent at bay.")
 He moved the school to South Stockton in 1973, and the club was formally named the Bahala Na Filipino Martial Arts Club in 1979.

 Giron was also noted by Mabalon as a member of a labor activist group headed by Larry Itliong, who hailed from San Nicolas, Pangasinan.
-Their efforts and sacrifices would eventually pave the way for Filipinos and other immigrants in the States to enjoy the same labor rights as native-born Americans.
+Their efforts and sacrifices, recently officially recognized by San Nicolas LGU, would eventually pave the way for Filipinos and other immigrants in the States to enjoy the same labor rights as native-born Americans.

 References: